mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

               .build()
 ```

-Here we instantiate a new `HOTPGenerator` class, pass it the `secret`, password length as 6, and algorithm type as `SHA256`.
+Here we instantiate a new `HOTPGenerator` class, pass it the `secret`, a password length of 6, and an algorithm type as `SHA256`.
 We can now use `hotp` to generate the code.

 ```scala
 val counter = 5